Hiswe/hiswe.github.io/source/_drafts/15-vectorize-a-simple-drawing.md

 It's very easy to use the pen tool to make some shapes.
 You can try to be as accurate as you want in the first attempt or, you can be quick & dirty.
-Then you can refine with the white arrow tool (aka.
+Afterwards you can refine with the white arrow tool (aka.
 Node Tool).

 {% video path-editing.mp4 %}